Local Projection Inference in High Dimensions: Introduction

-In this paper, we develop HDLP inference for impulse responses based on the desparsified lasso of \cite{vandeGeer14} and its time series extension in \cite{adamek2021lasso}.
-We tailor the approach of \cite{adamek2021lasso} specifically to high-dimensional LPs consisting of a small number of parameters of interest -- typically the dynamic response of certain variable to a shock at a given horizon -- and many controls.
+We develop HDLP inference based on the desparsified lasso of \cite{vandeGeer14} and its time series extension in \cite{adamek2021lasso}.
+The latter has recently been empirically investigated in the context of LP estimation with instrumental variables (LP-IV) in contemporaneous work by \cite{Karapanagioti21}.
+Their approach not only differs in the focus on IV models, but they also apply the method of \cite{adamek2021lasso} `as is'.
+Instead, we tailor the approach of \cite{adamek2021lasso} specifically to high-dimensional LPs consisting of a small number of parameters of interest -- the dynamic response of a variable to a shock at a given horizon -- and many controls.
 In particular, we modify their approach by leaving the parameter of interest unpenalized during the estimation procedure to ensure it does not suffer from penalization bias.
 Such a setting is of more general relevance for treatment effect models consisting of a small number of variables whose effects are of interest combined with a large set of controls.
-We theoretically show that the combination of few unpenalized parameters with many penalized ones does not affect the asymptotic behaviour of the desparsified lasso; it remains asymptotically normal.
-Importantly, we find considerable gains in terms of better coverage rates over the standard desparsified lasso in finite samples.
+We theoretically show that the combination of few unpenalized parameters with many penalized ones does not affect the asymptotic behaviour of the desparsified lasso.

+Through simulation experiments, we show that our proposed estimator has considerably better coverage rates than the standard desparsified lasso in finite samples.
+Furthermore, on an empirically calibrated DFM (\citealp{li2021local}) we find that our proposed HDLP method shows competitive performance in a sparse DFM compared to a low-dimensional LP and a factor-augmented LP.

-We consider two canonical macroeconomic applications and demonstrate the performance of the proposed desparsified-lasso based for HDLPs in recovering structural impulse responses.
-Specifically, we first extend the work of \citet{bernanke2005measuring} on macroeconomic responses to a shock in monetary policy to a HDLP setting which additionally allows for differing responses during the zero lower bound state.
-Second, we consider the work by \citet{ramey2018government} on state-dependent impulse responses to a shock in government spending and extend it to a HDLP specification with more lags as well as a more complex state-dependent HDLP with interaction between different state variables.
-In addition, an implementation of our work is available in the R package \texttt{desla} (\citealp{desla}), which offers both the methods of \citet{adamek2021lasso} as well as the high-dimensional local projections proposed here.
+We consider two canonical macroeconomic applications and demonstrate the performance of the proposed desparsified-lasso based estimator for HDLPs in recovering structural impulse responses.
+Specifically, we first extend the work of \citet{bernanke2005measuring} on macroeconomic responses to a shock in monetary policy to a HDLP setting.
+Second, we consider the work by \citet{ramey2018government} on state-dependent impulse responses to a shock in government spending, as also studied by \cite{Karapanagioti21} in their LP-IV setting, but we extend the original specification used in \citet{ramey2018government} to a HDLP specification with more lags as well as a more complex state-dependent HDLP with interaction between different state variables.
+The methods needed for these applications are implemented in the R package \texttt{desla} (\citealp{desla}), which also offers the methods of \citet{adamek2021lasso}.